-Conejos County appears to be doing a good job of verifying their sales.
-There are no recommendations.
+Conejos County appears to be doing an excellent job of verifying their sales.
+WRA agreed with the county's reason for disqualifying each of the sales selected in the sample.
+There are no recommendations or suggestions.

 EVALUATION EVALUATION

 Conejos County has submitted a written narrative describing the economic areas that make up the county's market areas.
 Conejos County has also submitted a map illustrating these areas.
 Each of these narratives have been read and analyzed for logic and appraisal sensibility.
 The maps were also compared to the narrative for consistency between the written description and the map.